A Restful Night's Sleep is Priceless!

 Good sleep habits, weight loss, and excersise are some helpful techniques you can do on your own to reduce the severity or help treat obstructive sleep apnea.
-Medical and Dental treatments include Continuous Positive Airway Pressure (CPAP), Oral Appliance Therapy, and Surgery.
+Medical and Dental treatments include Continuous Positive Airway Pressure (CPAP), Oral Appliance Therapy, Combination Therapy (CPAP in conjuction with Oral Appliance), and Surgery.

 Do you suffer from excessive sleepiness?

 **Call or email the offcie and they can score your assesment